-Ten players have scored 50 goals in the Premier League for Manchester United – but who has done so in the fewest amount of games?
+Eleven players have scored 50 Premier League goals for Manchester United – but who has done so in the fewest amount of games?

 The Red Devils have been blessed with some incredible goalscorers over the years, helping the club win 13 league titles.

 We’ve ranked every player to hit a half-century for United in the Premier League by how many matches it took them to reach the 50 mark.